nautes-labs/website/src/en/guide/user-guide/deploy-an-application.md

 nautes apply -f examples/demo-cluster-virtual-worker-deployment.yaml -t $gitlab-access-token -s $api-server-address
 ```

-## Prepare Runtime Environment
+## Initialize a Product

-Preparing the runtime environment refers to initializing a basic environment for deploying a product in the runtime cluster, including resources such as namespaces, serviceAccounts, secrets, etc.
+Initializing the product refers to creating various entities in the Nautes product model, and initializing a set of resources for executing automated deployment in the runtime cluster, including namespace, serviceaccount, secret, and argocd related resources, etc.

-The following sections describe the entities related to creating a runtime environment through the command-line, including a product, a project, a code repository, an environment, and a deployment runtime.
+The following sections describe the entities related to initializing the product through the command-line, including a product, a project, a code repository, an authorization, an environment, and a deployment runtime.

 Clone the command-line repository to your local machine.